Mearrriii/School-Notes/Sophomore/History/The Road To Revolution 1 & 2.md

 	- The colonists boycotted British goods
 	- The Marquis of Rockingham repealed the Stamp Act, but he also established the Declaratory Act which granted Parliament power over the colonists in any and all cases
 ## Part 2

+-  Colonies resented the Townshend Duties, which applied tax on external items instead of internal (lead, paint, paper, tea)
+	- Boston was angry because the Duties stopped the smuggling business, this led to a Boston boycott of all the items the Townshend Duties put a tax on
+	- After Charles Townshend died, the Duties were repealed
+- The harrassment of customs officers got really bad in Boston.
+	- dockworkers, liberty boys, and others pelted the sentries at the customs house
+	- some confusion led to British soldiers shooting and killing 5 of the rioters, called the "Boston Massacre" by the locals
+	- Samuel Adams attempted to make a "committees of correspondence" in order to publicize grievances against Britain
+- British political philosophy called for three classes/elements of society: Monarchy, Aristocracy, and the people.
+	- Some evidence suggests colonists were less mad about the actual taxation, but about the lack of representation behind it
+	- Though this was the case, things like Parliament were not made to have members from all parts of the empire, but to represent the empire as a whole, this is called "virtual representation" Colonists also practiced this
+- Pamphlets of resistance were often distributed in places where political discuss occurred in the colonies, particularly in taverns and the likes
+	- Resentment of the navigation acts was prominent
+- The Tea Act allowed the British East India company to export tea to the colonies with no taxes
+	- British thought the colonists would like it, colonists said its unfair to merchants and boycotted the tea
+	- Women of Liberty was a new formed organization leading the boycott against tea
+	- 3 groups of 50 masked men went aboard British ships and threw their tea into the harbor.
+This was called the Boston Tea Party
+	- The Coercive Acts closed the Boston ports, reduced the Massachusetts self-government power, allowed royal officers in America to be tried for crimes in other colonies or in Britain, and made the colonists quarter British troops.
+This was known as the Intolerable Acts in America
+	- 51 women signed to their "sincere adherence" to anti-British resolutions and to support the public good